You are here: Home My Diary

 24th March 2008

 The surgeons make their rounds and say that I am making good progress, so I can start drinking fluids again.
 For some reason, this perks me up, and I manage to sit in the chair for a good few hours.
-I can't drink their tea though, (horrible stuff, hospital tea) but luckily, Julie has brought some juice in, so I can drink that.
+I can't drink their tea though, (horrible stuff, hospital tea).

 25th March 2008

 The surgeons decide that the catheter and body drain cane come out today, and that I can also start eating solid food.

 The catheter removal was uncomfortable, but the body drain removal bloody painful.
 They leave me sulking over an open wound which they decide is better left open than stitching.

 I'm asked to drink as much fluid as I can to kick-start my bladder muscles again, but as they now need to monitor the output, I have to wee in tubs.
 I decide to walk to the toilet, but am shocked at how weak I am - this is the first time I have been able to walk in over a week - I am walking in great pain, and doubled over like a question mark.
 Typical though - get to the toilet, and can't wee!

 The surgeons decide that I have some sort of chest problem, so I am sent for a CT scan, which means another needle.
 Lovely!